Topics covered in Reception Summer Term 2019

 Expressive Art & Design

-P.E.will be on Fridays and the children will begin to learn Irish Dance steps.
-Please ensure that your child has a school P.E. kit which is labelled with their name.
+P.E.will be on Friday.
+Please ensure that your child has a school P.E. kit labelled with their name.
 Although we take every precaution to ensure that the children take care with their P.E. kit, it is only by you labelling the children’s clothing, that we can resolve issues of lost kit (and uniform).
 Please check every few months that your child’s name is still visible, as ordinary pen washes out after a few cycles in the machine.

 The majority of children have been very good at returning their library books.
-Please ensure that the children return the books by Thursday every week.
+Please ensure that the children return the books on the day allocated.
 If a child does not return a library book, they will not be allowed to select another one.
 Library books are not for the children to read alone but are selected to share with an older person, parent, brother or sister.
 The children will be expected at some point, to talk about the books they have selected.

 Mrs H Raval